-

 Training sessions

-Every year, the DLI conducts one training session in each of its four regions: Atlantic Canada, Quebec, Ontario and Western Canada.
+Every year, the DLI conducts one or more training sessions.
+These training sessions may take the form of a single national training event or regional training events held in each of the four regions: Atlantic Canada, Quebec, Ontario and Western Canada.
+This training may be conducted virtually or in person.
 These multi-day sessions are open to anyone who provides services for the DLI.
 However, priority goes to primary DLI contacts and alternates.
-The DLI hosts a national training session approximately every four years (usually in conjunction with IASSIST being held in Canada).
-This is the opportunity for the entire DLI community to meet.

-RTCs are responsible for organizing the training in each of their regions with support from the DLI unit.
+The PDC and RTCs are responsible for organizing these training events with support from the DLI unit.
 Topics range from basic data service skills to advanced sessions that build on prior training.
 These training sessions allow DLI contacts to learn from one another and from Statistics Canada subject-matter experts.
+Visit the training page for more information.

-Financial support for transportation to training is offered to each DLI contact or their representative to attend one training session per fiscal year.
+Financial support for transportation to training may be offered to each DLI contact or their representative to attend the in-person training sessions.
 All travel requests must be approved by the DLI unit before being booked.
-If a contact or alternate gives a presentation at the training session, additional subsidies may be made available.
 For more information, visit the Governance section of the DLI website.

 Statistics Canada data literacy training initiative